linksplatform/Data.Doublets.Gql/README.md

 dotnet run
 ```

-You can set any path do database file:
+You can set any path to a database file:
 ```
 dotnet run path/to/db.links
 ```